Pixelators4014/4014-docs/docs/dictionary.md

 ## D

-Dictator - Alistair Bernard Sands Keiller, FRC Team 4014 (Pixelators) Captain (2022-2024), Nerd, Director of Everything, Gigachad, Him, Programmer guy <br>
+Dictator - Alistair Bernard Sands Keiller, FRC Team 4014 (Pixelators) Captain (2022-2024), Director of Everything, One-Man Programming Team <br>
-District - a FRC competition format where you go to district meets to qualify for district championships, with a set number qualifying for worlds. <br>
+District - a FRC competition format where you go to district meets to qualify for district championships, with a set number qualifying for worlds.

 ## E